 Besides Kudankulam, ISRO too was alerted of cyber security breach

-New Delhi, Nov 06: A week after on the IT systems was reported at the Kudankulam Nuclear Power Plant, it has come to light that the Indian Space Research Organisation (ISRO), too, was alerted of a possible breach by suspected malware.
+New Delhi, Nov 06: A week after the IT system was reported at the Kudankulam Nuclear Power Plant, it has come to light that the Indian Space Research Organisation (ISRO), too, was alerted of a possible breach by suspected malware.

 A US-based cybersecurity company had, on September 3, made the National Cyber Coordination Centre, set up under a classified project "to generate necessary situational awareness of existing and potential cybersecurity threats and enable timely information sharing," aware of a "threat actor" breaching master "domain controllers" at the Kudankulam plant and at ISRO with a malware, Indian Express reports quoting sources.